AnullZ/Hello-World/README.md

 # Hello-World
 Just to see how make a remote
-How to face a conflict in Git???
+How to face a conflict in Git??